emabee/flexi_logger/README.md

     .start()?;
 ```

-There are many configuration options to e.g.
+There are many more configuration options to e.g.

 * decide whether you want to write your logs to stdout or to a file,
 * configure the path and the filenames of the log files,